-Obese children more vulnerable to food advertisingNovember 30th, 2012 in Overweight and Obesity /
+Obese children more vulnerable to food advertisingNovember 30, 2012 in Medicine & Health / Overweight and Obesity

 Rates of childhood obesity have tripled in the past 30 years, and food marketing has been implicated as one factor contributing to this trend.
 Every year, companies spend more than $10 billion in the US marketing their food and beverages to children; 98% of the food products advertised to children on television are high in fat, sugar, or sodium.
 In a new study scheduled for publication in The Journal of Pediatrics, researchers used neuroimaging to study the effects of food logos on obese and healthy weight children.